Robert-Hughes/SanctuaryPlayer/README.md

 * On mobile, the height of the page is wrong when the browser hides the address bar.
 It also seems there is no way to bring the address bar back!
     - to repro, load page then go into full screen and out again
 * When viewing live video but behind live, turning the screen off and on resets to live!
-* When click Change Video, pause the playing video (if any)
 * Support youtube vids embedded on sites like eventvods.com?
 Or could just use reddit links?
-* Better time format support
+* Better time format support, mainly for the display at the bottom and the "Change Time" dialog
 * Seeking while video still loading on first load doesn't update UI properly?
-(At least if the video has a specified start time)
+(At least if the video has a specified start time).
+Can limit network on DevTools to help repro.
+* If try to seek before 0, display looks weird
+* If try to seek after end of video, the orange time stays forever (as video never plays again)